America’s 25 Most Extravagant Brunches Gallery

-Four Seasons Hotel New York / Facebook
+#25 The Garden, Four Seasons Hotel, New York City

 The Four Seasons Hotel in New York is home to The Garden restaurant, which is evocative of an enchanted forest thanks to giant African acacia trees throughout the room.
 The brunch dishes served there are decidedly high-end; start by sharing some local foie gras mousse, then perhaps move on to local burrata with green olive oil and pistachio caponata, lemon ricotta pancakes with chicken sausage and maple sugar, or seared salmon with white asparagus and hon shimeji mushrooms.
 With main dishes averaging more than $30, it can all quickly add up.

-Wolfgang Puck at Hotel Bel-Air / Facebook
+#24 Wolfgang Puck at Hotel Bel-Air, Beverly Hills

 If none other than Wolfgang Puck is attaching his name to a Sunday brunch, you know it’s going to be good.
 Puck’s unique brand of California cuisine is on full display at Wolfgang Puck at Hotel Bel-Air, Beverly Hills, with ingredients sourced from Chino Farms and local farmers markets.
 To start, opt for garden vegetable crudité with olive tapenade, lemon vinaigrette, and tzatziki; house-cured smoked salmon with herbed crème fraiche; or heirloom tomato soup.
 Then, follow up with a soft French-style omelette with wild mushrooms and gruyere; Alaskan halibut with summer squash and shelling beans; or blueberry buttermilk pancakes with Vermont maple syrup and salted maple butter.